Body seen in Emiliano Sala plane wreckage

 - Cushions 'from missing Sala plane' found

-In a statement, the AAIB said: "The remotely operated vehicle (ROV) carried out a further search of the area overnight, but did not identify any additional pieces of wreckage.
+Video footage recorded using a remotely operated vehicle (ROV) showed one person in the wreckage.

-"Tragically, in video footage from the ROV, one occupant is visible amidst the wreckage.
-The AAIB is now considering the next steps, in consultation with the families of the pilot and passenger, and the police."

-The AAIB added it intends to publish an interim report within a month of the date accident happened.
+The AAIB said it was consulting with the missing men's families and police about the next step and intends to publish an interim report in the coming weeks.

-Oceanographer and marine scientist David Mearns confirmed the wreckage had been found on Sunday, about 63m (207ft) underwater, after "a couple of hours" of searching the seabed.

 An online appeal started by Sala's agent had raised £324,000 (371,000 euros) for the private search, which Mr Mearns offered to help with.

-Working jointly with the AAIB, Mr Mearns's ship and another search vessel, the Geo Ocean III, began combing a four square mile area of the channel, 24 nautical miles north of Guernsey.
+Working jointly with the AAIB, his ship and another search vessel, the Geo Ocean III, began combing a four square mile area of the English Channel, 24 nautical miles north of Guernsey.

-The AAIB ship remained in place, sending down a remotely controlled submersible overnight, which captured the footage of the wreckage.

-Speaking on Radio 4's Today programme on Monday, Mr Mearns said: "We located the wreckage of the plane on the seabed at a depth of about 63m within the first couple of hours [of searching]."

-He said the plane was identified by sonar, before a submersible with cameras was sent underwater and was able to confirm it was the plane.
+Speaking on Radio 4's Today programme on Monday, Mr Mearns said the plane was identified by sonar, before a submersible with cameras was sent underwater to confirm this.

-"They saw the registration number and the biggest surprise is that most of the plane is there - we were expecting to find a debris field." he added.
+"They saw the registration number and the biggest surprise is that most of the plane is there - we were expecting to find a debris field," he added.

+Meanwhile, Cardiff City football club said it was "actively considering" what to do with the tributes to Sala and Mr Ibbotson, from Crowle, Lincolnshire, which have been left outside the stadium.

+A growing number of items, such as scarves, flowers and football shirts, have been laid around the statue of the club's FA Cup-winning captain Fred Keenor over the past two weeks.

 An official search operation was called off on 24 January after Guernsey's harbour master said the chances of survival were "extremely remote".